The Secret Life of Buildings: Beaux-Arts Architecture

 Free Library of Philadelphia, Parkway Central

 The Free Library of Philadelphia Parkway Central Branch was designed by Julian Francis Abele, the first black architect to graduate from the University of Pennsylvania School of Architecture.
-He worked with Horace Trumbauer on the Union League and Philadelphia Museum of Art.
+He worked with Horace Trumbauer on the Union League and the Philadelphia Museum of Art.
 The construction which started in 1917 was held up for ten years do the start of the First World War.

 Next to the Free Library is another Beaux-Arts gem, the Family Court Building built between 1938 and 1941.
 Designed by famed architect John T. Windrim and his colleague William Richard Morton Keast, the building tips its hat to Paris with its resemblance to the Hôtel de Crillon and the French Naval Ministry on Paris’ Place de la Concorde.
 This allows architecturally astute Philadelphians strolling in Paris to exclaim,” This looks just like Philly!”